Published Jun 05, 2023, Updated Jul 02, 2023

 - 2 cups frozen pineapple chunks

-- 1/3 cup Greek yogurt
+- ⅓ cup full-fat Greek yogurt

 - 1 Tablespoon coconut oil

-- 1/4 inch knob of fresh ginger
+- ¼ inch knob of fresh ginger

-- grapefruit segments, berries and granola (for topping)
+- toppings: grapefruit segments, berries and granola

-- Add grapefruit segments, grapefruit juice, frozen pineapple, Greek yogurt, coconut oil and fresh ginger into a high-powered blender and blend until smooth.
+- Add grapefruit segments, grapefruit juice, frozen pineapple, Greek yogurt, coconut oil and fresh ginger into a high speed blender and blend until smooth.